aces/Loris/modules/configuration/README.md

 ## Permissions

-The permission named "config" is required in order to access this module.
+The permission named `config` (Edit configuration settings) is required in order to access this module.

 ## Configurations